shuyueW1991/A-Preliminary-Mathematical-Exegesis-of-Diffusion-Models/00-chpt0.md

 The booklet’s theoretical progression relies on a few carefully chosen _deus ex machina_ elements—unavoidable but kept to a minimum.
 The term _deus ex machina_ (Latin for "god from the machine") originates from ancient Greek theater, where an external intervention abruptly resolved a tangled plot.
 In this context, it refers to key assumptions or mathematical tools that enable deductions which might otherwise seem unmotivated.
-Each such device will be explicitly introduced and justified.
+Each such device will be explicitly introduced and justified
-There are  four of them used here are:
-1. The use of Chebyshev inequality to bound the dot product between high-dimensional data.
+- The use of Chebyshev inequality to bound the dot product between high-dimensional data.
-2. The introduction of latent variables (denoted as *z*) as a modeling construct.
+- The introduction of latent variables (denoted as *z*) as a modeling construct.
-3. The use of KL divergence to measure distributional distances, along with its mathematical properties and role in derivations.
+- The use of KL divergence to measure distributional distances, along with its mathematical properties and role in derivations.
-4. The choice of Gaussian priors as the default sampling distribution.
+- The choice of Gaussian priors as the default sampling distribution.
-5. （the reverse ito equation, quoi）
 By making these deliberate concessions explicit, the booklet ensures readers aren’t left puzzling over sudden leaps in reasoning.